RECALL OF METFORMIN EXTENDED RELEASE

 - digestive problems, such as diarrhea, vomiting, and flatulence

 A person should talk to a doctor before stopping metformin treatment.
-Taking the medication with food reduces the risk of digestive problems.
+Taking the medication with food can help reduce the risk of digestive problems.

 Less common side effects

-Many people with type 2 diabetes find that they can manage their condition through lifestyle changes alone.
+Many people with T2DM find that they can manage their condition through lifestyle changes alone.
 These can include:

 When a person chooses to stop taking metformin, or any other antidiabetic medication, there is a risk of symptoms becoming worse.